Lost-Outpost/sovngarde/GAMEPLAY.md

 - :new: [Sacrilege](https://www.nexusmods.com/skyrimspecialedition/mods/42408) `2.3.0` - Rebalances and improves Vampires with reverse progression

-- :new: [Summermyst](https://www.nexusmods.com/skyrimspecialedition/mods/6285) `2.3.0` - Adds many new and interesting enchantments into the world

 - :new: [Thunderchild](https://www.nexusmods.com/skyrimspecialedition/mods/1460) `2.3.0` - Thunderchild enables players to create shout-centric characters, adding 29 new shouts with multiple effects.
 It also rebalances many vanilla shouts.

 ### Other Overhauls